 Boxes kept in the campus.
 The boxes are opened periodically by the authorities to take cognizance of the grievances and suggest appropriate measures.

-- c) Student Council The grievances of students are received through the members of the student Council and the appropriate measures are taken care of. - d) Open Discussion with employees Primarily, the Principal resolves the grievances of employees.
+d) Open Discussion with employees - Primarily, the Principal resolves the grievances of employees.
 Through open discussions and interactions.

 The Alumni Association:

 The college has an Alumni Association which contributes to better functioning of the college

 College Committees: